mekatronik-achmadi/md_tutorial/electronic/tutorials/github.md

 ## Open New Account

-If you can Sign-Up on Facebook/Instagram, then you should able to signing up Github.
+If you can Sign-Up on Facebook/Instagram, then you should able to signing up on Github.
 Just choose free personal account and you can skip advance feature setup like Two-Ways Authentication or SSH Public Key.

 But if you still need some guides, you can look [here](https://git-scm.com/book/en/v2/GitHub-Account-Setup-and-Configuration) and [here](https://www.wikihow.com/Create-an-Account-on-GitHub)